Barbara Staggs

 Barbara Masterson Staggs (July 18, 1940 – November 22, 2014) was a longtime educator in Muskogee, Oklahoma and a legislator in the Oklahoma House of Representatives.
 During her time in the legislature, Staggs assisted as a member of the Common Education Committee and was integral in passing many bills, such as one that lead to the creation of the Oklahoma Music Hall of Fame in Muskogee.

-Staggs earned a bachelor's degree in Education from Northeastern State University and both a master's degree in English and a doctorate in Education from the University of Tulsa.
-She worked as a classroom teacher for 15 years, then moved up in school administration until she became Superintendent of Public Schools in Talequah, Oklahoma.
-Aftr three years in Talequah, she decided to run for the Legislature.
+Staggs earned a bachelor's degree in education from Northeastern State University and both a master's degree in English and a doctorate in education from the University of Tulsa.
+She worked as a classroom teacher for 15 years, then moved up in school administration until she became superintendent of public schools in Talequah, Oklahoma.
+After three years in Talequah, she decided to run for the legislature.